emmajanedrews/base-template/_posts/2015-12-09-reasons-to-sell-this-winter-in-northern-virginia.md

 youtube_alternate_image:
 youtube_code: MOpxay5NyBE
 ---

-{% include youtube.html %}
-With the holidays upon us, there’s this misconception that it’s not a good time to sell your home.
+{% include youtube.html %}With the holidays upon us, there’s this misconception that it’s not a good time to sell your home.
 That’s not true!

 This is a great time to be on the market.
 Buyers in the market now are serious and committed to finding the perfect home.
 Additionally, there’s less competition.
 Sellers often remove their homes from the market during this time of year.